FitzwilliamMuseum/egyptiancoffins/_news/2019-03-27-wisbech-pop-up.md

     caption: The Fitzwilliam Museum's Pop-Up Egyptian coffins experience in Wetherspoons, Wisbech.
   -
     image: news/popup3.jpg
-    caption: "Some of the Museum's Egyptian Coffins team.
-From L-R: Melanie Pitkin, Charlotte Thompson and Helen Strudwick."
+    caption: Some of the Museum's Egyptian Coffins team.
+From L-R: Melanie Pitkin, Charlotte Thompson and Helen Strudwick.
   -
     image: news/popup6.jpg
     caption: Detail of painting with replica ancient Egyptian paintbrushes.